Background pattern

 Before mixing the Norvir dose, gather the utensils shown in Figure 1.

 You may need to use more than one packet for each dose.
-Check your dose on the prescription label or consult with your doctor or pharmacist if you are unsure.
+Check your dose on the prescription label or consult your doctor or pharmacist if you are unsure.
 If you need more than one packet for your dose, repeat all the steps for each packet.

 Using the syringe